Māngungu Mission: Museum

-In 1972, the mission house built by Hobbs was shifted from Onehunga back to the site of the Māngungu Mission and restored by the Historic Places Trust.
+In 1972, the mission house built by Hobbs was shifted from Onehunga back to the site of the Māngungu Mission and restored by the Historic Places Trust, the predecessor of Heritage New Zealand.
 A single story building, constructed from kauri timber, it was opened as a museum in 1977.
 Among its contents is a table, built by Hobbs, on which the Treaty of Waitangi was signed by those present at the ceremony that took place at the Māngungu Mission.
-The mission house was listed as a Historic Place Category 1 on 1 September 1983.
+The mission house was listed by the Historic Places Trust as a Historic Place Category 1 on 1 September 1983, with the list number 75.
+It is deemed to be of significance due to being the oldest surviving Methodist building in New Zealand as well as for its connection to the WMS's early presence in Northland and the signing of the Treaty of Waitangi.
 As well as the mission house, the site also includes a small church, St John's Community Church, which was relocated to the site from Kohukoku.